-Answered By: Van Pelt Librarian Last Updated: Jul 25, 2019 Views: 153
+Answered By: Penn Librarian Last Updated: Jul 25, 2019 Views: 153

 If you still don't know if a journal is scholarly, search for the journal title in Ulrich's Periodical Directory.
 This resource provides detailed descriptions of journals, including whether or not they are peer-reviewed / refereed.